-Nurse assistants provide daily care to patients in the areas of vital signs, bathing and personal care, assisting patients in and out of bed, helping bedridden patients maintain their ability to move, and caring for the patient’s overall environment.
+Nurse assistants provide daily care to patients in the areas of performing vital signs, bathing, providing personal care, assisting patients in and out of bed, helping bedridden patients maintain their ability to move, and caring for the patient’s overall environment.
 Successful nurse assistants have a blend of physical stamina and compassionate communication skills.
-The Basic Nurse Assistant Training Program prepares students to take the State Competency Written Evaluation for certification, which is necessary for employment as a certified nurse assistant (CNA) in various health care agencies.
+The Basic Nurse Assistant (BNA) Training Program prepares students to take the State Competency Written Evaluation for certification, which is necessary for employment as a certified nurse assistant (CNA) in various health care agencies.

 The ECC Basic Nurse Assistant Training Program is approved by the Illinois Department of Public Health.

 To be considered for admission to the Basic Nurse Assistant Training Program students must:

 - Apply to ECC (elgin.edu/apply)

 - Be at least 16 years of age.

 - Score in the 12th percentile or better in each section of the PSB-HOA exam.